vanderwijk/sonos-remote/README.md

 # sonos-remote
 Using the Philips Hue Dimmer as remote for Sonos

-NOTE that this is just a proof of concept.
+NOTE that this is just a proof of concept and I cannot provide support for using this script.

 Step 1: Upload all the files from this project to a PHP webserver